ewels/CPT-Bootstrap-Carousel/README.md

 Changelog
 ---------
 * __1.9__
+  * Prevented the help tab from displaying on pages other than Carousel Items
   * Made the output buffer cleaning only happen if we have images (thanks @ChrisLomax)
 * __1.8.1__
 	* Bugfix.
 Apologies to anyone who ran into it and thanks to kylewhenderson for the spot.